dyrer/backdrop-responsive-blog/README.txt

 About Responsive Blog
 ====================
-Responsive Blog is a Drupal 7 theme.
+Responsive Blog is a Backdrop CMS theme.
 The theme is not dependent on any core theme.
 Its very light weight for fast loading with modern look.
+This theme ported from Drupal 7 Responsive Blog theme by www.devsaran.com

   Simple and clean design
-  Drupal standards compliant
+  Backdrop standards compliant
   Implementation of a JS Slideshow
   Multi-level drop-down menus
   Footer with 4 regions